 I’m very lucky that my 99-year-old mother is still in my life.
 She is surrounded by people who care about her, and it’s amazing for all of us to continue to share some wonderful moments with her.
 But I can’t help thinking of all those elderly women and men out there who have been left to fend for themselves.
 It’s simply unacceptable for them to experience such abject loneliness in their final years in a society as affluent as ours.
 We all have a responsibility to take care of them and be there for them until the very end.
 It’s a matter of simple human decency and something I strongly believe in.
 I hope in my own little way to shine the spotlight on Little Brothers by raising public awareness about their mission, which resonates with me at a deep level.Marie-Thérèse Fortin

-Marie-Thérèse will work in tandem with Béatrice Picard, Little Brothers’ provincial patron for the past decade.
+Marie-Thérèse works in tandem with Béatrice Picard, Little Brothers’ provincial patron for the past decade.
 Béatrice is thrilled to partner with Marie-Thérèse and to share her unique brand of joy with her “stars,” which is what Béatrice affectionately calls our Elder Friends.
 Incidentally, this is not the first time Little Brothers has had a “power couple” at the helm: Jean Besré and Juliette Huot were co-ambassadors of our organization until their respective deaths, within a few days of each other, in 2001.

 Béatrice Picard has been the provincial patron and spokesperson for Little Brothers since 2007.
 A fixture in Quebec’s television, film and theatre community for over 60 years, she is showing no signs of slowing down any time soon.
 She has been the voice of Marge Simpson in the Quebec-dubbed version of The Simpsons for the past 25 years.
 Recent stage appearances include Peter et Alice and Les chroniques de Saint-Léonard with the Duceppe theatre company.
 She was made an Officer of the National Order of Quebec in 2012.